-Whether you want to drive or not, you will be able to see and enjoy Kruger Park.
-Many tourists opt for self-drive but joining a tour is also possible without any trouble, especially if you are staying outside the Park.
+Whether you want to drive or not, you can see and enjoy Kruger Park.
+Many tourists opt for self-drive, but joining a tour is also possible without any trouble, especially if you stay outside the Park.

 If you haven’t decided which one is the best way to do it, you can read the pros and cons below.

 I don’t drive and don’t have a license, but I want to explore Kruger National Park in a car.
 Luckily for me, my travel companions are willing to rent a car and drive around.

 If you arrive in Johannesburg like me, you can rent a car from the airport or in the city and bring it to the Park.
 You can also rent from the town called Nelspruit (the closest big town to the Park) or from Kruger Mpumalanga International Airport.

 Pros of self-drive are the opportunity to manage your own time, go on your own phase, and cover the areas you are interested in.

 For example, you only want to see the Big Five (Elephants, Leopard, Lion, Water Buffalo, Rhinoceros).
 If that’s the case, you don’t want to spend time seeing Giraffes, Zebra, etc to save some time, especially if you have limited time only.

 Cons of self-drive are you will have to know how to spot or where to look for the animals.
 For example, the big cats like to hide under a tree or on the branches.
 They are sensitive to noise; hence, they are often far away from the main road.